Click here to read the program notes for this performance.

 The six quartets of Op.
 76 are widely regarded as the supreme accomplishment of Haydn’s career as a string quartet composer.
 They fulfill Goethe’s wish that a string quartet be a “civilized conversation between four independent personalities.”
 And yet they are more than that.

-of these was a new level of seriousness in musical expression.
+The personal stamp that Haydn put on these works prefigures tendencies which would later characterize the work of his young student, Beethoven.
+The first of these was a new level of seriousness in musical expression.
 No longer was Haydn’s audience presented with music of such courtesy and deference that it could easily be thrust into the background of the social setting which it graced.
 This was music that demanded the full concentrated attention of its listeners.
 Emblematic of this new seriousness was an increased use of the minor mode, a denser fabric of motives in the musical texture, and a general shifting of the centre of gravity in sonata- form movements towards the development section, where the ‘churn’ of motivic interplay dominated the proceedings.

 All of these tendencies are on full display in the second of the Op.
 76 quartets, nicknamed the ‘Fifths’ quartet in recognition of the intensity with which its falling fifth motive echoes throughout the first movement (occurring more than 100 times, by a rough count).
 Indeed, the degree to which it keeps occurring throughout the entire exposition, like a gravy boat continually passed around a table of dinner guests, has caused scholars to disagree on just where the ‘second subject’ begins, if there is one at all.
 And the development section only increases the density of motivic reference by adding inversions and strettos into the mix.
 With falling fifths ricocheting off every wall, the need to ‘re-introduce the theme’ to the listener is reduced and so the recapitulation is short, but a coda of renewed developmental vigour (also to become a Beethovenian characteristic) keeps tension high till the final emphatic chords.

-blood pressure somewhat.
+A relaxed and gracious second movement, a theme and variations, offers an opportunity to lower the blood pressure somewhat.
 Yet within the diminutive confines of this simple theme, Haydn finds a wealth of possibilities for variety and tonal interest, dipping now and then into the minor mode and providing many a florid vamp at the top of the texture for the first violin.
 Attentive listeners will also notice a few sly references to the first movement’s falling fifths.

-its own nickname: the Witch’s Canon.
+The third movement Minuetto returns to the minor mode, which along with Haydn’s use of severe contrapuntal procedure (its outer sections being in strict two-voice canon), has earned this movement its own nickname: the Witch’s Canon.
 Who knew that witches were so learned?
 The austerely elegant minuet from Mozart’s Symphony No. 40 in G minor K. 550 provides an interesting precedent for such an intensely contrapuntal, minor-mode take on this courtly dance.
 But then again, it might well be that Haydn is simply sending up the genre rather than offering a demonic variant of it.

-a clock-like tick-tocking, as rhythmically rigid as the framing opening and closing sections are melodically severe, and an almost gypsy-like alternation between the major and minor mode.
+The trio provides much needed relief in the major mode, but brings playful surprises of its own in the form of a clock-like tick-tocking, as rhythmically rigid as the framing opening and closing sections are melodically severe, and an almost gypsy-like alternation between the major and minor mode.

 All pretense of gravitas is abandoned in the last movement, however, which unfolds in a rollicking sonata-form movement with many a coy pause along the way.
 Even the minor mode has lost its tragic edge here in favour of a Mendelssohnian-style merry scamper that finally comes out of the closet to end the work in a bright and buoyant D major.